MAX-P0W3R/MAX-P0W3R/README.md

 - [Network Scanner](https://github.com/MAX-P0W3R/NetworkScanner) using bash tools for automating penetration testing and vulnerability analysis.

+- [The Daily Dungeon]() A solo DND style quest built for quick adventures.
+Scaling up to create a new map and set of enemies, weapons, and magic each day.

 - [Hardware hacking](https://github.com/MAX-P0W3R/badgelife)

 - [Mobile Application](https://github.com/MAX-P0W3R/budget_deux)- Budget planner using flutter and dart.